brycewray/hugo-site/content/posts/2022/07/staying-hugo-post-three-years-later.md

 - Several posts about doing fully static embeds of social media posts --- which Hugo's built-in `getJSON` function makes easier than in JS-based SSGs[^fetchAxios] --- the most recent of which was "[Static tweets in Hugo: an update](/posts/2022/06/static-tweets-hugo-update/)," 2022-06-07.
 - "[Responsive and optimized images with Hugo](/posts/2022/06/responsive-optimized-images-hugo/)," 2022-06-29.

 [^fetchAxios]: That is, unless you just *like* futzing around with packages like [node-fetch](https://github.com/node-fetch/node-fetch) and [axios](https://axios-http.com/).
 I've used both in both Eleventy and Astro, and sometimes they've worked okay for me but other times they've constituted a major pain.
 (Async and I aren't exactly the best of friends.)
-I have yet to run into similar agonies with `getJSON`, which I've found far more forgiving than either `node-fetch` or `axios`.
+I have yet to run into similar agonies with `getJSON`, which I've found far more forgiving than either node-fetch or axios.

 ## And further staying